 - Space and cylinder size will affect how much water you’re able to use

-- The cylinder may need insulating to prevent energy (heat) loss.
+- The cylinder will need insulating to prevent energy (heat) loss

 Conventional boilers are also called regular, heat-only, open vent or traditional boilers.
 A conventional boiler requires a cold water storage tank to feed the hot water cylinder.